YasminLTMU/Capstone-Project/README.md

 ## Research Questions

-This aim of this project is ICU patient mortality prediction.
+The aim of this project is ICU patient mortality prediction.
 There are several research questions that are to be answered during this project.
 These are:

 -Is it possible to create a highly accurate ICU admitted patient survival model?